Eugen Steinach: Life and career

 Steinach was born on 28 January 1861, in Hohenems, County of Tyrol, Austrian Empire.
 His family were well-off and had been prominent in Jewish affairs in Hohenems for several generations.
 His father and his grandfather were both physicians; his father studied under Ernst Wilhelm von Brücke, a leading German physiologist.

 Steinach was a physiologist, hormone researcher and biology professor who became the Director of Vienna's Biological Institute of the Academy of Sciences in 1912, the year in which he conducted experiments in the transplantation of a male guinea pig's testes into a female and the castration of the male.
 The testes secretion, now known as testosterone, resulted in the female guinea pig developing male sexual behaviour such as mounting the partner.
 This led Steinach to theorize that the gland's secretions were responsible for sexuality.

-After World War I, Steinach attempted to change the sexual orientation of homosexual men by transplanting testicles to their bodies.
+After World War I, Steinach attempted to change the sexual orientation of a homosexual man by transplanting into his groin one half of an undescended testicle that Steinach had removed from a heterosexual man.
 In 1923 he commissioned a film on this work.

 He developed the "Steinach operation," or "Steinach vasoligature," the goals of which were to reduce fatigue and the consequences of ageing and to increase overall vigor and sexual potency in men.
 It consisted of a half-(unilateral) vasectomy, which Steinach theorized would shift the balance from sperm production toward increased hormone production in the affected testicle.

 Famous Steinach surgeons in the 1920s and 1930s included Victor Blum, Robert Lichtenstern and Norman Haire.